-*This Review below is for the new Casio AP-S450 at $1999.
-At the bottom of this page is my review for the new AP-550 at $2999.
+*This detailed review below is for the new Casio AP-S450 at $1999.
+Also, at the bottom of this page is my review for the upgraded new AP-550 at $2999.
 The AP-S450 & AP-550 share all the same digital features & functions, but the AP-550 has upgraded cabinet & sound features the AP-S450 does not have.
+Take a look near the bottom of this AP-S450 review and you’ll find the additional review info for the AP-550.

 Over the years Casio has had some impressive digital piano models under $2000.
 But now in this same price range under $2000 there is this new offering from Casio with the AP-S450.
 The AP-S450 come in 3 new cabinet colors which, in this price range, are quite attractive in my opinion.

-This new model comes in a stylish matte black cabinet color, matte rosewood, and matte white cabinet finish, and bench is optional.
+This new model comes in a stylish matte black cabinet color, matte rosewood, and matte white cabinet finish, and bench is normally optional.
 I particularly like the new rosewood finish as it looks attractive, is a darker finish in a wood tone with simulated wood-grain, and Casio has not had a dark rosewood cabinet color until now.
+But all 3 cabinet colors look great in my opinion.

 Just so you know, I don’t work for or get paid by Casio for my reviews, nor do I work for or get paid by any of the other brands.
 I review all of these brands equally and I know these companies very well and what they do.
 Based on my experience with the Casio products and company, they do a great job with digital innovation as well as produce some impressive pianos.

-Even though Casio does not produce standard acoustic pianos like Kawai, Yamaha, Steinway, and others, many of the people who work for Casio are very advanced pianists (classical, jazz, pop, etc), they have top musicians who play a number of different instruments, and this company knows what they are doing.
-Casio is definitely at the top with the other major brands as you will see from this review of the new Casio AP-S450.
+Even though Casio does not produce standard acoustic pianos like Kawai, Yamaha, Steinway, and others, many of the people who work for Casio are advanced pianists (classical, jazz, pop, etc), they have top musicians who play a number of different instruments, and this company knows what they are doing.
+Casio is definitely among the top major brands as you will see from this review of the new Casio AP-S450.

 HYBRID KEY ACTION